bwongsee/HBGesture/README.md

 # HBGesture
-Honours Project on Device Gesture Recognition using Happy Brackets
+Honours Project on Device Gesture Recognition using HappyBrackets

 Made for use with IntelliJ, HappyBrackets Plugin and HappyBrackets Linux Image Device